Advancing Multilevel Migration Governance in Colombia

 In ten years, Juan hopes to see a transformation in how Colombians perceive migrants, away from an unwanted strain to an opportunity for their country’s growth.

 Interested in learning how local authorities can develop innovative solutions to the complex challenges of displaced populations?
-Make sure to join our Migration & Local Governance course!
-The deadline is 26 May 2023 and the course takes place from 10 to 21 July 2023.
+Make sure to join our Migration & Local Authorities course!

 Subscribe to our newsletter!